Hyperbolic branching Brownian motion: the empirical limit measure: More properties of mu

 \begin{proof} This is a variant of the classical many--to--two lemma.
 See \cite{harris_many--few_2017} for the statement and proof in the general setting.
 Applying the many--to--two lemma to $\mu_t$ yields

 The dominated convergence theorem now completes the proof.
 We proceed analogously for $\mu^K_\infty.$ \end{proof}

-To compute $\EE\left[\mu_\infty(I)^2\right]$, we first need an estimate on hyperbolic Brownian motion.
-This is related to \cite[Lemma 6]{lalley_hyperbolic_1997} where they used geometric arguments to show that $X_\infty$ has a bounded density with respect to the Lebesgue measure.
-We improve on this by determining some dependence on the starting position.
+To compute $\EE\left[\mu_\infty(I)^2\right]$, we need an estimate on hyperbolic Brownian motion.
+This is related to \cite[Lemma 6]{lalley_hyperbolic_1997} where {the authors} used geometric arguments to show that $X_\infty$ has a bounded density with respect to the Lebesgue measure.
+We determine some dependence on the starting position.